ATH25/Java8Plus/README.md

   - Supports variable declarations, class and method definitions, loops, and conditionals.
   - Example exercises: testing code snippets, exploring new Java features, and debugging small algorithms interactively.

 - Stream API Improvements (Java 9)
   Java 9 adds several enhancements to the Stream API, making functional-style processing of collections more expressive:
   - {@code takeWhile(Predicate)}: Collects elements from a stream while a condition holds, stopping at the first non-match.
   - {@code dropWhile(Predicate)}: Skips leading elements while a condition holds, then returns the rest.
   - {@code ofNullable(T)}: Safely creates a stream from a potentially-null value, avoiding NullPointerExceptions.
   - Example exercises: splitting sorted streams with {@code takeWhile}, processing stream “tails” with {@code dropWhile}, safely handling nulls in stream pipelines.

+- Private Interface Methods (Java 9)
+  Java 9 allows interfaces to declare private and private static methods.
+These methods:
+  - Enable code sharing and organization within interface default and static methods.
+  - Are not inherited by implementing classes or accessible from outside the interface.
+  - Must be used only by other methods within the same interface.
+  - Example exercises: factoring out common code in default methods, demonstrating encapsulation of helper logic within interfaces.

 ## Upcoming Topics